timjen3/notes/other/kubernetes_for_beginners.md

 Kubectl: management tool for clusters (`kubectl run`, `cubectl cluster-info`, `kubectl get nodes`)

+### Starting first kubernetes cluster and testing system setup

-#### Pre-reqs to running Kubernetes on your machine:
+##### Pre-reqs to running Kubernetes on your machine:
-1. minikube: provides all the necessary components for running a kubernetes cluster. saves you from having to install all these components listed above manually.
+1. kubectl
+2. minikube
-2. Virtualbox or some hypervisor
+3. Virtualbox or some hypervisor - this seems to be optional in newer versions

-3. kubectl command line tool
+##### After installation, try some things:
+* minikube start
+* kubectl get nodes
+* kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.10
+* kubectl get deployments
+* kubectl expose deployment hello-minikube --type=NodePort --port=8080
+* minikube service hello-minikube --url

+You can then punch the url in your browser to access the service.
+You should see some application output (not a 404)

+Clean up the system like this:
+* kubectl delete services hello-minikube
+* kubectl delete deployment hello-minikube

+Done!
+You are set up with kubernetes!